msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 While AI-102 does not cover Azure administration tasks, you must be able to navigate the Azure portal, create services and resources in the portal, and configure those resources.
 Familiarity with PowerShell or Bash and Azure Resource Manager (ARM) templates is also useful to help demonstrate the automation of provisioning of services.

-As participants will need guidance on navigating the portal and creating and configuring services, you can develop expertise through the following targeted training resources:
+To guide participants on navigating the portal and creating and configuring services, you can build your expertise using the following targeted training resources:

 - [Microsoft Azure Fundamentals](https://learn.microsoft.com/en-us/training/courses/az-900t00)
 - [Microsoft Azure Administrator](https://learn.microsoft.com/en-us/training/courses/az-104t00)